2022 United States Virgin Islands legislative election

-The 2022 United States Virgin Islands general election took place on Tuesday, November 8, 2022, to elect the non-voting delegate to the United States House of Representatives, all fifteen seats in the Legislature of the Virgin Islands, and the governor of the United States Virgin Islands.
+The 2022 United States Virgin Islands legislative election took place on November 8, 2022, to elect all fifteen seats in the Legislature of the Virgin Islands.
+The election coincided with the 2022 gubernatorial race and the 2022 United States elections.

+In the 2022 elections, the Democratic Party of the Virgin Islands gained one vacant seat from Independent Senator Janelle Sarauw who ran for lieutenant governor.